webdriverio/webdriverio/website/docs/Record.md

 });
 ```

-Make sure you some of the locators and replace them with [Link Text](/docs/selectors#link-text) or other more resilient [selector types](/docs/selectors).
+Make sure you revisit some of the locators and replace them with more resilient [selector types](/docs/selectors) one if necessary.
 You can also export the flow as JSON file and use the [`@wdio/chrome-recorder`](https://github.com/webdriverio/chrome-recorder) package to transform it into an actual test script.

 ## Next Steps